-The UAHT Secondary Career & Technical Education (CTE) Center is an area secondary career center located on U of A Texarkana Campus, Arkansas High School Campus in Texarkana, and the U of A Hope Campus.
+The UAHT Secondary Career & Technical Education (CTE) Center is an area secondary career center located on U of A Texarkana Campus and the U of A Hope Campus.
 The Center provides area high school juniors and seniors with the unique opportunity to earn college credit while still in high school at no charge.
 The center's curriculum serves as an extension of the high school curriculum offerings by providing students with hands-on experiences in a variety of career fields taught by UAHT Faculty.
 Prospective students apply for admission to the UAHT Secondary Career & Technical Education Center programs through their local high school counselors.
 For more information, contact the Director of Secondary Programs.